 Khmer New Year in Siem Reap

 Along with several other countries and cultures, Cambodia doesn’t follow the Gregorian calendar.
 This means Cambodians or Khmers don’t celebrate New Year on January 1st.
 Instead, it is usually celebrated for three days in April.
-This is due to the adoption of the solar calendar; and also signals the end of the dry season and harvest and the start of the rainy season.
-It’s recently been announced that in 2024 Khmer New Year in Siem Reap will actually be for four days, from 13th to 16th April.
+This is due to the adoption of the solar calendar, and also signals the end of the dry season and harvest and the start of the rainy season.
+It’s recently been announced that in 2026 Khmer New Year itself is from 14th to 16th April, while some Siem Reap events and city celebrations are expected from 13th to 16th April.

 Khmer New Year History and Traditions